Control of localized states of itinerant electrons and their magnetic interactions: conclusion

-In conclusion, we demonstrated that within the non-collinear AA model for itinerant electrons, the interaction of localized states strongly depends on the occupation numbers of the states.
-Self-consistent solutions correspond to extreme points on the energy surface, as functions of the d-level position and the magnetic moment.
+In conclusion, we demonstrated that within the non-collinear AA model for itinerant electrons, the interaction of localized states strongly depends on the occupation numbers of d-states.
+Self-consistent solutions correspond to extreme points on the energy surface as functions of d-electron number and the magnetic moment.
 Regions of non-collinear magnetic ordering in a magnetic dimer on a nonmagnetic substrate and regions of the existence of several solutions with different magnetic moments were found.
 Our work highlights two key findings.
-First, we demonstrate that the particle number significantly modulates the interaction within the system, manifested as variations between the magnetic and non-magnetic energy states.
-Second, we uncover a new mechanism for magnetization reversal in nanostructures driven by an external electric field and further influenced by the current from an STM tip.
+First, we demonstrate that the d-electron number significantly controls the exchange interaction within the system, manifested as changing the angle between magnetic moments in the ground state.
+Second, we uncover a new mechanism for magnetization reversal in nanostructures driven by an external electric field coming from a tip in STM experiments.